casper-network/docs/source/docs/casper/developers/dapps/monitor-and-consume-events.md

 ### DeployProcessed

 Emitted when a deploy is processed on the blockchain and has not expired.
-Applications can listen to deploys from a certain account, during a certain time, containing certain data, etc, parse the data and discard what is not needed.
+Applications can listen to deploys for a specific account, during a certain time, containing some data, parse the data and discard what is not needed. <!-- TODO double check this definition -->

 <details>
 <summary>Expand to view output</summary>